BYU-AUVSI/metis/missionPlanner/README.md

 3. No aerodynamic drag, acceleration

 ### Supporting Waypoints
 The final step of  the payload planner is to create supporting waypoints (green triangles) so that the plane is flying in a straight line when it drops the payload.
+The planner first tries to fly directly into the wind.
+If that commanded chi angle would hit an obstacle or go out of bounds, it iterates on the command chi angle by adding 15 degrees until it finds a successful waypoint path.

 ## Current Task
 This is a description about this planner